etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     Viliam
     Ilya

-The concept of iterable type is firmly built into Python infrastructure and it is considered Pythonic to leverage iterability features.
+The concept of an iterable type is firmly built into the Python infrastructure and it is considered Pythonic to leverage iterability features.

 Besides being handled by built-in operators, there is a collection of functions in the